 Race and Gender in Music Criticism: A panel of critics, moderated by Natasha Gauthier, convened by the Florence Price Festival.
 (8/20)

-P&P Live: Alex Ross, music critic extraordinaire, and I talk about his new book, "Wagnerism," hosted by the bookstore Politics & Prose and the Wagner Society of DC.
+P&P Live: Alex Ross, music critic of the New Yorker, and I talk about his new book, "Wagnerism," hosted by the bookstore Politics & Prose and the Wagner Society of DC.
 (9/20)

 THE SHOW: In the spring of 2020, the Pakistani artist Amin Gulgee and the curators Sara Pagganwala and Adam Fahy-Majeed teamed up to create a virtual art exhibition as a reaction to the ongoing Covid-19 shutdown.
 More than 80 artists from around the world contributed a wide range of videos, some made directly in response to the shutdown, some of existing works that in the current climate took on a new resonance.
 Scheduled as a one-off Facebook event on April 25th, the show has become a kind of virtual museum, since all of the videos are still viewable on the original Facebook page.